spenserca/arm-template-generator/README.md

 ## getting started

+**You can look at the [e2e tests](https://github.com/spenserca/arm-template-generator/blob/main/test/e2e.spec.ts) to see an example of how to use this library.**

+Install the package with `npm i -D @spenserca/arm-template-generator`.

-To get started, you'll need to create a directory to hold all of your resource files.
+Then create a directory to hold all of your resource files.
 In this case, we're using the `resources` directory in the root of our project.

-Then create either a JSON file with your resource's configuration:
+Next create either a JSON file with your resource's configuration:

 ```json
 {